olugbenga1/data-structures-and-algorithm/introduction.md

 Using const and let in declating variables means they are block scoped, meaning their values only exist in the block they are declared.

 A variable is referred to as global when it is declared outside a block.
-When a variable is declared within a block, it is called a local variable/ local scope
+When a variable is declared within a block, it is called a local variable/ local scope.